fluidos-project/Docs/README.md

 #### 4. Peering

-The Peering phase is carried out by the [Resource Importer](/Work%20Packages/WP3/Resource-importer.md) of the Consumer Node, the [Resource Exporter](/Work%20Packages/WP3/Resource-exporter.md) of the Provider Node and the [Virtual Fabric Managers](/Work%20Packages/WP3/Virtual-fabric-manager.md) of both Nodes: it basically relies on the primitives provided by LIQO to establish the peering between the two nodes and extend the continuum.
+The Peering phase is carried out by the [Virtual Fabric Managers](/Work%20Packages/WP3/Virtual-fabric-manager.md) of both Nodes: it basically relies on the primitives provided by LIQO to establish the peering between the two nodes and extend the continuum, exploiting virtual routers created by the [Network Managers](/Work%20Packages/WP3/Network-manager.md) to ensure node-to-node reachability.

 #### 5. Usage